Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Declaration of competing interests

 \subsection{Impact of denoising strategy on signal modeling and parameter estimation}

 Although complex-valued denoising is often favored in diffusion MRI for its minimal bias under Gaussian noise assumptions, its superiority for model fitting is not guaranteed in practice.
 In this section, we compare model–data agreement and parameter estimates between two processing pipelines: (i) complex-valued MP-PCA denoising with standard NEXI fitting, and (ii) magnitude denoising with Rician mean correction (NEXI$_\text{RM}$).
-Figure \ref{fig:supp5} evaluates model fit quality against mean cortical signals.
+To ensure statistical robustness, all models were fitted at the voxel level; the signals and curves shown hereafter represent the average of these individual voxel-wise fits across the cortical ribbon.
+Figure \ref{fig:supp4} evaluates model fit quality against mean cortical signals.
 This result emphasize the importance of empirically validating denoising choices, especially under conditions of high diffusion weighting or limited SNR, rather than relying solely on theoretical bias arguments.